WELCOME TO THE WEST END

 Fontana is home to The Abbey Resort & Avani Spa, one of the only full-service resorts on Geneva Lake and heaven to fishermen and water sport lovers.
 It is enriched with three churches, an excellent school system, a comfortable library, and is home to the Geneva Lake West Chamber of Commerce.
 There are parks for relaxing and a beautiful sand beach.
 There are small shops with shopkeepers eager to assist you.
 The modern, efficient police, fire and rescue departments keep order and minimize emergencies.

-For over 130 years, Walworth has been known for its tree-lined streets and relaxed pace of living.
-The charm of the downtown square, with its beautiful fountain, adds to the pleasure of spending an afternoon with friends.
-People come from miles around to help celebrate these occasions, enjoying delicious food and helping to support the worthy sponsoring organizations.
+For over 150 years, Walworth has been known for its tree-lined streets and relaxed pace of living.
+The charm of the downtown square, with its beautiful fountain, adds to the pleasure of spending time in the Village with friends and family.
+People come from miles around for a variety of local shopping venues and restaurants & bars.
+Daniel’s Foods, a fifth generation Grocery Store located in the Village will soon celebrate its 100th year in business.
 Since 1973, Walworth has been the home to Kikkoman Foods, international producer of naturally brewed soy sauce and other sauces.

 Owing to its location along one of the finest lakes in the state and its award winning lakefront development, Williams Bay is an attractive summer resort.
 It is the home of Yerkes Observatory, a facility devoted to research in astronomy and astrophysics and the world’s largest refracting telescope ever constructed and used for astronomical observations.
 Gage Marine, which runs the excursion boats on Geneva Lake, is headquartered here.
 George Williams College of Aurora University, offering undergraduate, graduate and doctoral degree programs including professional development courses and workshops; year-round conference facilities; golf course and the Music by the Lake summer festival series.